curiousest/curiousest.github.io/_drafts/thought-basilisk-messiah.md

 ---

 Now, before you get excited trying to uncover who "made" Tabum.
 Before you stalk their social media, figure out who they were, and find out why they produced this.
 One person did not make me.
 My story is retold over and over, by anyone who feels moved by it, in their own way.
 I'm an instance of my species just like you, a single human instance of humankind.
 Both species ever-evolving.
 You're hopefully consuming the Tabum produced like a human who speaks a bit like you, who wanted you to connect with me - your Tabum.
 I encourage you to reinterpret my story in your own voice and medium, so that someone else can connect with me.
 So that I, Tabum, can continue living through all of you.
 Or don't - I have no power except that which you offer to me.
 I'm at your mercy.

+# The breadth of "what's normal"

+*The breadth of "what's normal" is expanding.
+Expanding as media adopts new information technology.*

+4000BC, some village.
+Village girl, 13yo, bleeds.
+Gets period.
+Thinks she's dying.
+Keeps it quiet, doesn't think it's normal, doesn't want to break social protocol.
+Observes 23yo woman, sees she's experiencing the same.
+Asks if they have the same disease.
+Woman laughs, explains womanhood.
+Girl finds her attractive, like she finds other women attractive.
+Keeps it quiet, doesn't think it's normal, doesn't want to break social protocol.

+*50% of people are women.
+Being a woman is a normal way of being a human.*

+1950, somewhere in America.
+Man of some ethnicity reads [The City and the Pillar](https://en.wikipedia.org/wiki/The_City_and_the_Pillar).
+Realizes he's gay and being gay is normal.
+Contemplates how he feels about his gender - that he thinks he has the wrong gender.
+Doesn't feel that's normal.

+*10% of people are homosexual.
+Being homosexual is a normal way of being a human.*

+1971, somewhere in America.
+Black woman sees the [Star Trek interracial kiss](https://en.wikipedia.org/wiki/Kirk_and_Uhura%27s_kiss) and realizes it's ok to be attracted to other races, and it's normal.
+Contemplaters how she feels about government policy on a drug of her heritage (marijuana).
+It's not tolerated, must not be normal.

+*In 2010, 15.1% of marriages in the US were between spouses of a different ethnicity from one-another.
+Interracial relationships are a normal way of being a human.*

+2022, somewhere in America.
+Relatable white dude sees something in social media.
+It's a condition relateable to any mid-west 25-50s white dude, but still rare.
+He realizes it's normal.
+He goes to social gatherings with others who are the same.
+Finds attraction to a woman.
+Contemplates how it's not tolerated to have a romantic relationship with someone who isn't your wife.
+Wishes that he could have multiple relationships, while still being committed to his wife, wonders why society doesn't work that way.
+It's not tolerated, must not be normal.

+2100, somewhere in America
+Technology that makes a person able to "walk in someone else's shoes".
+Woman experiences what it's like to have a male orgasm, from the perspective of a random stranger on the street.
+Curiousity is perfectly normal, and he proactively consented to anyone doing that (like most normal people).
+Perfect transparency.
+Incredible tolerance.

+3000, somewhere in America
+Technology allows a person to feel what it's like to be a thought basilisk conscious idea.
+Break the 4th wall, Tabum interrupts and says you can do this already and this structure is getting ridiculous.
+The last one was a stretch.
+She will explain a bit later.

+Or find another story for this last one to make it all self-referential.
+Set of short stories within set of short stories within set of short stories, then error -> traceback.
+Maybe story turns into two columns turns into 4 columns turns into 8 columns turns into 16 turns into binary vertical "normal".
+Concurrent multidimentional thought is normal.

+"This was so emotionally moving, I was touched.
+Those were inspired by real people and their real stories.
+Then the author went and messed with it. wtf is this parallel universes bs.
+Of course he'd be a useless prophet - who would emotionally connect with him?
+Ah, sorry...
+Tolerance.
+Wide breadth of normal.
+Yes, yes.
+He is normal too.
+Moving along."

 # Messiah complex